sh4d0wlesss/sh4d0wlesss.github.io/_pages/about.md

 - photography: i havent go to taking photograph with my machine for 1.5 - 2 year but here is my old shots -> [Flickr](https://www.flickr.com/photos/farukarslan/)
 - and mobile security

-If you want to talk about one of this topics with me, message me on telegram or twitter :)
+If you want to talk about one of this topics with me, message me on twitter :)